ryanhlewis/VoxelEarth/README.md

 4. **3dtiles-dl by Lukas Lao Beyer**
    - **Original Repository**: [3dtiles-dl](https://github.com/lukaslaobeyer/3dtiles-dl)
-   - **Modifications**: Added support for custom location downloads and GLB conversion, used for on-demand highest-resolution tileset retrieval.
+   - **Modifications**: Converted to NodeJS.
+Added support for custom location downloads and GLB conversion, used for on-demand highest-resolution tileset retrieval.

 All original library code is licensed under their respective licenses.
 See individual LICENSE files in each modified library directory for more details.